zwettemaan/TightenerDocs/Docs/Aspects/Command_Line.md

 Tightener can be more or less present and obvious to the computer user, all depending on the context.

-For end-users, Tightener would be mostly invisible - they might need to use the License Manager to handle licensing and activation, but that might be the end of it.
-Inside the License Manager is an embedded version of the Tightener executable.
+For end-users, Tightener would be mostly invisible - they might need to use the PluginInstaller to handle licensing and activation, but that might be the end of it.
+Inside the PluginInstaller is an embedded version of the Tightener executable.

 For developers, Tightener can be installed with a whole host of infrastructure and helper scripts.